Music as Medicine for Alzheimer’s Disease and Dementia

 Music Intervention May Increase Communication

 Dementia is an umbrella term used to describe the resulting disorder from brain disease or injury that is marked by loss of memory and cognitive abilities.
-Alzheimer’s disease is the most common cause of dementia, accounting for 60%-70% of cases.
+Alzheimer’s disease is the most common cause of dementia, accounting for 60% to 80% of cases.

 Northwestern Medicine Neurologist Borna Bonakdarpour, MD, is a physician musician.
 He combines his love of music with research on how musical intervention affects the brain of people with dementia.